 Check the booking information from your selected company.
 If you buy your insurance at the same time you book, there might be extra inclusions.

 I use World Nomads for my trips.
 You can buy and claim online, even after you’ve left home.
 Travel insurance from WorldNomads.com is available to people from over 130 countries.
 It’s designed for adventurous travellers with cover for overseas medical, evacuation, baggage and a range of adventure sports and activities.

 Ready to Go?

-With thousands of tour itineraries to destinations all over the world, there are affordable group tours for your interests, budget, and travel style.
+With thousands of tour itineraries to destinations all over the world, there are adventure travel tours for your interests, budget, and travel style.
 Any of the options above would be a solid choice for your first travel experience, or a way to check places off your bucket list!